GaleForceTechnology/ValTechQAAutomationChallenge/README.md

 >C:\WIP\ValtechQAAutomationChallenge\Project\features\Website\Website.feature

-These can be seen [here](https://github.com/GaleForceTechnology/ValtechQAAutomationChallenge/blob/master/Project/features/Website/Website.feature)
+These can also be seen [here](https://github.com/GaleForceTechnology/ValtechQAAutomationChallenge/blob/master/Project/features/Website/Website.feature).

 The output from running the full test suite locally can be found at: